Prohibited Franchise Practices by Franchisors in NJ

 In New Jersey, franchisors are prohibited from unreasonably interfering with a franchisor’s business.
 Specifically:

-2. A franchisor may not prohibit franchisees from associating together and each other for a lawful purpose.
+- A franchisor may not prohibit franchisees from associating with one another for a lawful purpose.

-3. A franchisor cannot require or prohibit changes in the management of a franchisee unless it is for a good reason and put in writing.
+- A franchisor cannot require or prohibit changes in a franchisee’s management unless it is for a good reason and is put in writing.

-4. A franchisor may not “restrict the sale, transfer, issuance of stock to employees of the franchisee or to an heir of the estate of the principal owner, as long as basic financial requirements of the franchisor are complied with, and provided any such sale, transfer or issuance does not result in an actual or defacto sale of the franchise.”
+- A franchisor may not “restrict the sale, transfer, issuance of stock to employees of the franchisee or to an heir of the estate of the principal owner, as long as basic financial requirements of the franchisor are complied with, and provided any such sale, transfer or issuance does not result in an actual or de facto sale of the franchise.”

-5. A franchisor may not impose commercially unreasonable standards of performance upon a franchisee.
+- A franchisor may not impose performance standards that are commercially unreasonable for a franchisee.

 What are the Legal Consequences of Violating the NJ Franchise Practices Act?